Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 ### :aetherx-axd-2: <!-- md:option IPSETs Enabled -->

 Blocklists are imported into kernel-managed sets, allowing CSF to check connections against a single set rather than thousands of rules.
-This option is acceptable if your blocklists contain less than a thousand entries in your blocklist.
+This option is acceptable if your blocklists contain thousands or more of IP addresses to block.

   - :aetherx-axd-thumbs-up:{ .icon-clr-green } **Pros**: Extremely efficient and scalable, can handle very large lists.
   - :aetherx-axd-thumbs-down:{ .icon-clr-red } **Cons**: Extra dependencies required such as `ipset`.